jameysharp/corrode/src/Language/Rust/Corrode/C.md

 mutable :: [CTypeQualifier a] -> Rust.Mutable
 mutable quals = if any (\ q -> case q of CConstQual _ -> True; _ -> False) quals then Rust.Immutable else Rust.Mutable

-typeName :: Show a => CDeclaration a -> EnvMonad CType typeName (CDecl spec declarators _) = do
+typeName :: CDecl -> EnvMonad CType
+typeName (CDecl spec declarators _) = do
     -- Storage class specifiers are not allowed on type names.
     (Nothing, base) <- baseTypeOf spec